IBM-Cloud/vpc-transit/README.md

 # VPN as an alternative to the Direct Link Simulation
 The tutorials are all about direct link so if you are following the tutorial ignore this section on VPN.

-It is possible to repalce the direct link simulation with VPN Gateways using the following configuration.
+It is possible to replace the direct link simulation with VPN Gateways using the following configuration.

 ![image](images/vpc-transit-vpn-zones.svg)

 config_tf/terraform.tfvars:
 ```
-enterprise_phantom_address_prefixes_in_transit = true
 vpn = true
 firewall = false
 ```

-The phantom prefixes are required for any enterprise to spoke traffic.
 The vpn flag will direct the `./apply.sh enterprise_link_tf` to create VPN Gateways and VPN Gateway Connections instead of Transit Gateway connections.
 The firewalls must not be created - this is a VPN only configuration.

 All the tests should pass